LittleBigRefresh/Docs/patching/ps3.md

 > **Note**
 > If you are a developer of a custom server for any game, you can read up on our Autodiscover protocol's documentation [here](https://littlebigrefresh.github.io/Docs/autodiscover-api).
 >
-> We recommend you support it, as it helps users ensure that they are doing the correct thing before they launch the game.
+> We recommend you support it, as it helps users ensure that they are following the correct procedures before they launch the game.

 ## Step 4: Patch!